devonboy/PCC_Tutorials/README.md

 # PCC_Tutorials
-Contains all the personally worked and model exercises from Eric Matthes "Python Crash Course".
+Contains all the personally worked and appropriate model exercises from Eric Matthes "Python Crash Course".